GoogleCloudPlatform/webapp2/docs/guide/routing.rst

 The URL template
 ~~~~~~~~~~~~~~~~
 The URL template defines the URL path to be matched.
-It can have variables
+It can have regular
-defined as regular expressions using the syntax ``<name:regex>``; everything
+expressions for variables using the syntax ``<name:regex>``; everything
 outside of ``<>`` is not interpreted as a regular expression to be matched.
-Both name and regex are optional, as the table below shows:
+Both name and regex are optional, like in the examples below:

 =================  ==================================
 Format             Example